CallMeNeva/globe/README.md

 You should now have an executable JAR located in the generated `target/` directory, e.g. `target/world-api-1.2.0.jar`.
 To execute it, simply run `java -jar target/world-api-1.2.0.jar`.

 When running the application, DB username and password must be provided.
-One way to do so is via the `--username` and `--password` CLI arguments, i.e. `java -jar target/world-api-1.2.0.jar --username=admin --password=admin`.
+One way to do so is via the `--user` and `--password` CLI arguments, i.e. `java -jar target/world-api-1.2.0.jar --user=admin --password=admin`.
 Another way is to specify these values in the
 `application.properties` file, located in `src/resources/` (a rebuild is required if you choose this option).

-In both cases, you may also specify the DB host using `--host` or the respective application property (set to `localhost:3306` by default).
+Additional (optional) parameters include:
+- `host` — to specify the DB host (default value: `localhost:3306`)
+- `prettify` — to enable/disable formatting of response JSON (default value: `false`)

 ## TODO
 - Model the following entity properties with more expressive types: `Country.lifeExpectancy`, `Language.percentage`